bytescout/pdf-co-api-samples/PDF Text Search API/JavaScript/PDF Text Search from File (Node js) - Async API/README.md

-## How to PDF text search API in JavaScript with PDF.co Web API

-### The tutorial shows how to PDF text search API in JavaScript

-These sample source codes on this page below are demonstrating how to PDF text search API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf and you can use it to PDF text search API with JavaScript.
+## How to PDF text search API in JavaScript using PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly PDF text search API in your JavaScript application.
-Follow the instructions from the scratch to work and copy the JavaScript code.
-Further enhancement of the code will make it more vigorous.

-ByteScout free trial version is available for download from our website.
-It includes all these programming tutorials along with source code samples.

 ## REQUEST FREE TECH SUPPORT